Prologue...

 Visitors

-An American team visiting Japan from Ashland, Oregon.
-They played against the Japan All-Star team.
+A football team from Ashland, Oregon visiting Hiroshima.
+They played against the Japan national All-Star team.
 The Japan All-Star team (composed of the top players from the Kansai area) alternates with Ashland, Oregon High School in hosting this bi-annual game.
 My players are barely visible behind the Ashland team in this picture.
 July 2009 Hiroshima (Click on Picture for Ashland Football Link)

 A brief ceremony before the Johoku High School vs Shudo University scrimmage...
 November 2009 (Click photo for more)